 Operation Santa Claus 2008 raised HK$11 million for 13 beneficiaries.

-SCMP.com re-launched on 30th May with a new look offering more than 20 new features and interactive functions, and a more user-friendly interface.
+SCMP.com re-launched on 30 May with a new look offering more than 20 new features and interactive functions, and a more user-friendly interface.2006

 South China Morning Post held a conference entitled “The Role of Print in the Marketing Mix” in association with the International Newspaper Marketing Association and the HK4As.

-Operation Santa Claus raised HK$12.18 million in cash, goods and services for 12 local charities – the first time in its 18-year history that the campaign broke the $10 million dollar mark.
+Operation Santa Claus raised HK$12.18 million in cash, goods and services for 12 local charities – the first time in its 18-year history that the campaign broke the HK$10 million dollar mark.2004

 Sale of Daily Stop to 7-Eleven as part of the Group’s disposal of non-core businesses.

-Operation Santa Claus Save the Children of the Asian Tsunami Campaign raised over HK$10.2 million for UNICEF in less than two weeks.
+Operation Santa Claus’s Save the Children of the Asian Tsunami Campaign raised over HK$10.2 million for UNICEF in less than two weeks.2003

 Launched the Project Shield campaign to help protect medical workers handling the SARS outbreak.
-The campaign received an extraordinary response from the community, raising $20.84 million within a month.
+The campaign received an extraordinary response from the community, raising HK$20.84 million within a month.

-South China Morning Post centenary edition published on 6th November.
+South China Morning Post centenary edition published on 6 November.2002

 Partnership entered into with the MTR Corporation for the exclusive distribution of Jiu Jik across its metro rail network twice a week.